Research

 THE PROBLEM

 In less than a decade, Hurricanes Harvey, Irma, Maria, Florence, Michael, Laura, Ida, and Ian have each cost the U.S. more than $25 billion in damages, destroying homes and businesses, and upending life in hundreds of communities.
 The devastation repeats.
-Each event exacerbates inequities in our country, and the damages continue to compound as climate change intensifies hurricane severity and frequency.

 The current system for managing natural disaster risk in the U.S. has evolved over time but is still widely acknowledged to be problematic, insufficient, and short sighted.
 Community resilience to hurricane wind and flood damage remains challenging to achieve in practice, especially when also considering the issues of equity, economic prosperity, and climate change.
 This is where the Hub comes in.